 Subject-Verb Agreement

-In this article, we will study 5 simple rules of subject-verb agreement.
-These rules are often asked in exams like PSSSB, PCS, Punjab Police, and other competitive exams.
-Let’s keep it simple and fun so that even beginners can understand easily!
+In this article, you will get to know 5 simple rules of subject‑verb agreement which are very important for your upcoming competitive exams.
+These rules are often asked in competitive exams like PSSSB, PCS, Punjab Police, and other state and central competitive exams.
+Now let’s keep these simple and fun so that even beginners can understand easily!
 And yes, we’ll add a bit of Indian tadka to make it interesting.

 If the subject is singular, the verb is also singular.